severak/lunarender/README.md

 Download [source package](https://github.com/severak/lunarender/archive/master.zip) and unzip it.
 Binaries for windows are already included.

+Some rules uses [Symbola font](http://zhm.github.io/symbola/), it's better to install it.

 ## usage

 1. go to [OpenStreetMap](http://www.openstreetmap.org), select some nice place and export it